Glossary December 12, 2024

 The future of BIM in the industry

-How BIM changes the construction industry
+How BIM is changing the construction industry

 The impact of BIM in the construction industry is significant since it allows companies to prevent costly mistakes caused by human error.
 BIM is another way of bringing cutting-edge technologies to the construction industry, raising the overall quality of projects.
 This also goes for the overall value of each project, with impressive visualization, simulation capabilities for different data types and the overall connection of different stages into one single process – BIM technology can revolutionize the way companies build.